Growing Pains or Lyme Disease?

 Growing Pains or Lyme Disease: What Parents Should Know

 Both conditions can cause leg discomfort during active growth years and may worsen after activity.
-These similarities lead clinicians to attribute joint pain to growing pains when Lyme disease is the underlying cause.
+These similarities often lead to misdiagnosis.

 The difference lies in timing, pattern, physical findings, and associated symptoms.